saeedmaghdam/DynaLock/README.md

 ```

 In the above senario, all resources are completely seperated per context and CPU(s) will not be wasted anymore.

+Also, you could find working examples in [DynaLock.Test] project.

 ## Release History